-Although this area was settled even in ancient days, Treviso only appeared on the map when it was dominated by the Romans in 89 BC.
+Although this area was settled even in ancient days, Treviso only appeared on the map when the Romans dominated it in 89 BC.
 After the fall of the empire, the city languished in a period of decline and suffered at the hands of the Barbarians.
-Nevertheless, it escaped destruction, and, in the 6th century, acquired some importance when a mint was established here.
+Nevertheless, it escaped destruction and, in the 6th century, acquired some importance when a mint was established here.
 During the Middle Ages, Treviso formed part of the Lombard League.
 The following centuries were marked by disputes between noble ruling families and the factions of papal loyalists (the Guelphs) and papal dissenters (the Ghibellines).
 Eventually, Treviso ended up as part of the Republic of Venice, the Serenissima’s first mainland possession.
 Along with the rest of the Veneto, the city was annexed to the Kingdom of Italy in 1866.
 Much of the city was damaged during World War II bombings, but it has been restored to its former glory.

 Gastronomy & Wine